-One of the most commonly asked questions we come across concerns caring for your silk pillowcase or silk scarf.
+One of the most commonly asked questions we come across concerns caring for your silk pillowcase.
 Can you wash it, and if so, by machine or must it be by hand?
 What about drying it?
 What happens to silk when you wash it?

 How to wash a silk pillowcase